gingerbeardman/otaku/README.md

 - Buying stuff from Japan just got much easier 😅

 ## Detail
-- This app helps you search across multiple Japanese shopping sites
+- This specialised web browser helps you search across multiple Japanese shopping sites
 - First thing you should do is add some Search Terms, try all your favourites
 - The currently selected Search Term is used across all tabs—time saver!
 - Use the tab bar to easily search each site for the same Search Term